HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 Every optimal policy shares the same optimal state-value and action-value functions.

 ![wk3-summary-05.png](wk3-summary-05.png)
+[Ignore the space in the above 2nd equation]

 The Bellman optimality equations replace referencing a specific policy with a max over all actions, since the optimal policy must always select a best available action.